john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 Like most of the libraries used in our "special topics" lectures, Pandas does not come standard with Python and will have to be installed.
 Please check the official [SciPy Stack Install Guide](http://www.scipy.org/install.html).
 For Linux and Mac, the installation is merely a single line of `apt-get`.
 For Windows, pre-built installers are provided.

+#### Anaconda

+Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html) instead.
+Anaconda is Python packaged with over 100 tools and libraries that you will want (This includes NumPy and everything else we will use in this course.)

 ## Data Frames and Data Sets

  * Coming Soon